 Born and raised in the Bronx and a proud Yankees fan, Pam came to Maine with her family, Mal, Katie, and Quinn in 1994.
 Before making the move to the best place on earth, Pam worked for Reader’s Digest for 23 years.
 “Being Director of Skidompha is the best job ever!,” says Pam.
 “I work with the smartest, most competent, and creative people ever and am thrilled to be part of the national award winning team at Skidompha!”

-Torie DeLisle, Director of Development and Communications
+Torie DeLisle, Director of Development

 Torie’s mission is to extend Skidompha’s reach beyond the four walls of the library, and most days she can be found catching up with local business owners, planning new programs and happenings, and keeping an ear to the ground to understand the needs of the community.
 Torie comes to Skidompha from the world of digital technology and theater, with a Masters in Drama and Theatre Studies from Trinity College, Dublin, and a background in lobster-fishing on Swans Island, her childhood home.